-Making Brazil more open to international trade and investment is among the primary objectives on the agenda of the newly elected president.
+Making Brazil economy more open to international trade and investment is among the primary objectives on the agenda of the newly elected president.

 Will that help the biggest economy of the LatAm region to emerge from the recession finally?
 It’s hard to tell yet.
 The one thing is sure: since Brazil plays a significant role in Latin America economy, the new presidency will undoubtedly affect the rest of Latin America.

 – What to expect for Brazil economy in 2019?

 – What are the biggest challenges economy of Brazil is facing in 2019?